brimstonetrader/archive/dtblogentry2.md

 Things are going well with our journalism game!
-Here's a brief survey of things that I've done, though other Disco Tray developers have accomplished other things.
+Here's a brief survey of some of the more notable things that I've done so far.

 1. Initially, to exit the notebook or investigation area, one had to click on an "x".
 This is fine, but I made it so that pressing "Q" does the same thing in both contexts.
 This was a simple change to describe, but required rearranging a lot